 For best results, your rename commit should be a pure rename.
 Resist the tempotation to edit the file’s contents at the same time you rename it.
 A pure rename ensure that git’s rename detection will find the match.
 If you edit the file in the same commit as the rename, then whether the rename is detected as such will depend on git’s “similar files” heuristic.¹ If you need to edit the file as well as rename it, do it in two separate commits: One for the rename, another for the edit.

 Wait, we didn’t use

 git commit-tree yet.
-What’s this doing in the Stupid git commit-tree tricks series?
+What’s this doing in the Mundane git commit-tree tricks series?

 commit-tree to the mix next time.
 Today was groundwork, but this is a handy technique to keep in your bag of tricks, even if you never get around to the